RicardoJBOF/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-PS: The student forked and cloned the application from a (incomplete) repository, then build upon it to practice his skills.
+PS: The student forked and cloned the application from a (incomplete) repository, then built upon it to practice his skills.

 ## Final Product